 If you’ve ever wanted to visit Tatooine (yes please!), then you simply need to note some of the Star Wars filming locations in Death Valley.
 Its desert landscape is a stand-in for Luke’s hometown in Star Wars IV (A New Hope) and Star Wars VI (Return of the Jedi).

-Key filming location spots include: Golden Canyon, Artist Palette Drive, Desolation Canyon, 20 Mule Team Canyon, Dante’s View and the Mesquite Dunes.
+Key filming location spots include: Golden Canyon (which you can hike with our guide), Artist Palette Drive, Desolation Canyon, 20 Mule Team Canyon, Dante’s View and the Mesquite Dunes.
 Use this guide to do the full nerd tour, but bring your own costume.

 If you like Hollywood trivia, check out these Golden Gate Bridge facts and learn how many times Tinseltown has destroyed the bridge.